-Finding the right property manager is one of the most important things you can do as a property investor.
-But, do you know how to find a property manager who will work on increasing your returns?
+Finding the right property manager (PM) is one of the most important things you can do as a property investor.
+But, do you know how to find a rental property management company who will work on increasing your returns?

 Doing so is often much easier said than done.